davestephens/CompleteHipChat/README.md

-# PSHipChat
+# CompleteHipChat

-PSHipchat module is a collection of PowerShell cmdlets that let you simplify and automate your interactions with HipChat.
+CompleteHipChat module is a collection of PowerShell cmdlets that let you simplify and automate your interactions with HipChat.
 Based on the [HipChat API v2](https://www.hipchat.com/docs/apiv2).

+Requires PowerShell v3 or greater.

 ## Installation
 Download the [latest binary](https://github.com/davestephens/PSHipChat/archive/master.zip).